amlucas/sdfTools/docs/source/user/installation.rst

 #.
 Get the up-to-date version of the code:

    .. code-block:: console

       $ git clone git@github.com:amlucas/sdfTools.git --recursive

 #.
 Compile and install the code through ``pip``

    .. code-block:: console

       $ cd sdfTools
-      $ make install
+      $ python -m pip install .

 #.
-Now you should be able to use sdfTools in your Python scripts:
+Now you should be able to use sdf_tools in your python scripts:

    .. code-block:: python

-      import sdfTools
+      import sdf_tools

 Testing
 *******